Looking for TPD insurance but just not sure what a suitable level of cover is? Learn the steps to get a clear estimate.

 Many life insurance companies now offer TPD feature within Life Cover policies.
 It is important for applicants to review the product disclosure statement before application to determine whether a life cover benefit will be paid if there has already been a claim for TPD.
 In some instances the benefit will not be paid or the policy will be cancelled.

-To work around this many policies will offer Buy-Back feature which will reinstate the life cover that has been removed from the sum insured as the result of a TPD claim.
+To work around this many policies will offer a buy-back feature that reinstates the life cover that has been removed from the sum insured as the result of a TPD claim.

 As an example if you had $500,000 worth of life cover and $250,000 in TPD if a claim is made the life cover sum-insured would reduce to $250,000 in a linked policy.
 A buy-back feature will “top-up” this amount to $500,000 after 12 months of the claim being made.